TalariaSoftware/ncmanager-help/committees/post-on-the-web.md

 Act time compliant," meaning 72 hours in advance for regular meetings and 24 hours in advance for special meetings.

-If your NC does not have a website contact the Department of Neighborhood Empowerment and they will make a page available to your NC on the EmpowerLA website.
+If your NC does not have a website contact your Neighborhood Empowerment Advocate at the Department of Neighborhood Empowerment and they will make a page available to your NC on the EmpowerLA website.

 [^bonc2014011]:
       "Neighborhood Councils shall post agendas of all Board and Committee